 By adopting a controlled breathing technique you can address the symptoms and normalise your heart rate, relax your muscles and reduce tension.
 You might find a controlled breathing technique useful.
 Try breathing deeply for a count of seven and holding it as long as it feels comfortable before breathing out for a count of eleven.
 Repeat this until you feel your anxiety level drop and you’ve developed a sense of calm or until your interviewer emerges to show you to the interview room!

 3. Fake it

 One way of helping yourself to feel confident and calm is to use the ‘fake it until you make it’ approach.
-By this we mean use your body language to portray how you want to feel.
-If it’s confident and professional you want to feel, adopt confident body language by standing tall, head held high, put on a warm smile and generally take on an air of feeling calm and in control.
+By this, we mean using your body language to portray how you want to feel.
+If it’s confident and professional you want to feel, adopt confident body language by standing tall, head held high, putting on a warm smile and generally taking on an air of feeling calm and in control.
 The idea is that your external body language will affect how you feel on the inside.
 You’ll begin to feel a sense of confidence, professionalism and calm.

 4. Don’t rush

 If you’re unsure of the question that has been asked, don’t be afraid to ask for clarification or for the question to be repeated.
-I’m often asked if it’s okay to take a notepad and pen in with you to an interview.
+I’m often asked if it’s okay to take a notepad and pen into an interview with you.
 If this is something that will help you then by all means do so but be careful not to spend the entire interview taking copious notes.

 5. Positive self-talk

 Remind yourself that you have the necessary skills, strengths and experience to perform the role you are being interviewed for.
 The interviewers already believe it otherwise they wouldn’t be wasting their time interviewing you!
 Be clear about what you have to offer in terms of knowledge, skills, experience and attitude, and don’t allow that pesky negative voice to take over.
 You CAN do the job and you ARE the right person for the role.